-A door lock actuator is a complicated component with several parts.
-It is fundamentally a component of the latch mechanism assembly of the door, which grabs and holds the catch in the door jamb when the door is closed.
+A door lock actuator is a complicated assembly with several parts.
+It is fundamentally a component of the latch mechanism assembly of the door, which has a hook that grabs and holds the catch in the door jamb when the door is closed.

 What’s the Cost of a Door Lock Actuator Replacement?

 On average, it costs about $200 to replace a door lock actuator on most vehicles.